 Even if you don’t want to plan a sit down meal for every night of your stay, it is important to schedule at least a few meals in advance.
 This will give you a chance to rest and enjoy a respite from the hustle and bustle of the theme parks.
 It will also force you to eat and drink something.
 Believe it or not, hunger and thirst are often overlooked in the excitement of the theme parks!

-I beg you – if you do one thing prior to your first visit to Walt Disney World, PLEASE book your FastPass+.
-Booking FastPass+ gives structure to your trip and insures that you will get to do a few attractions each day without waiting in a long queue (Disney-speak for line).
+I beg you – if you do one thing prior to your first visit to Walt Disney World, PLEASE book your Park Pass reservations as soon as you book your trip!
+This is your reservation to visit a theme park each day and they structure your entire vacation.

 5. YouTube is Your First Visit Friend